RealScout/tagorade/README.markdown

 Then open `http://localhost:8000/build/index.html` and tag away.

-Copy the console output after hitting `Enter` into your favorite file editor to clean up.
+Copy the console output after hitting `Enter` into your favorite file editor to clean up your results for use in training.
 Yeah, really.

 ## Tagging with Mechanical Turk